Candidates, Elections,

 attacks on his opponent.

-Advertising should be seen as an "extended message rather
+Advertising should be seen as an "extended

-have embraced military aggressiveness, rugged individualism, fewer
+appeal would have embraced military aggressiveness, rugged individualism,

-products and candidates in 1988 as well.
+sold products and candidates in 1988 as well.
 George Bush's campaign

 ads featured crowds of flag-waving Americans and showed him visiting